excid3/noticed/README.md

 end
 ```

-If you would like to skip the delivery job altogether, for example if you know that a user doesn't support the platform and you would like to save resources by not enqueuing the job, you can use `skip_delivery_if:`.
+If you would like to skip the delivery job altogether, for example if you know that a user doesn't support the platform and you would like to save resources by not enqueuing the job, you can use `before_enqueue`.

 For example: